center-for-threat-informed-defense/summiting-the-pyramid/docs/detection-ttv/detectioncoverage/implementationcatalog.rst

 Implementation Catalog
 ======================

-The **Implementation Catalog** provides a structured, behavior-first representation of the different ways ATT&CK techniques can be executed.

-The catalog provides a common behavioral baseline for evaluating detection coverage.
+The `Implementation Catalog <https://github.com/center-for-threat-informed-defense/summiting-the-pyramid/blob/stp3/DCC/implementation_catalog_with_attack_components.xlsx>`_ provides a structured, behavior-first representation of the different ways ATT&CK techniques can be executed, with each technique having a common behavioral baseline for evaluating detection coverage.
 Instead of treating each ATT&CK procedure example as a separate unit, it organizes related examples into reusable implementations based on meaningful differences in execution path and required system interactions.